greenboxal/doggohub/doc/workflow/importing/migrating_from_svn.md

 Optionally, prepare an authors file so `svn2git` can map SVN authors to Git authors.
-If you choose not to create the authors file then commits will not be attributed to the correct GitLab user.
+If you choose not to create the authors file then commits will not be attributed to the correct DoggoHub user.
 Some users may not consider this a big issue while others will want to ensure they complete this step.
 If you choose to map authors you will be required to map every author that is present on changes in the SVN repository.
 If you don't, the conversion will fail and you will have to update